 Stagestep Flooring Solutions Can Help You Prepare

-- Proclean D Plus: This product is EPA-certified to kill COVID-19 along with other viruses, bacteria, fungus and algae.
-It is non-hazmat, hospital-strength and safe to use on dance floors, ballet barres, etc.
+- ProClean D No Rinse: EPA certified disinfectant that kills COVID-19 along with other viruses, bacteria, fungus and mildew.
+Non-hazmat, hospital-strength and safe to use on dance floors, ballet barres, etc.

 All products include free shipping in the continental U.S. Contact our team today with any questions!